 Sacred Heart Primary School English Curriculum

-'Good readers try hard and help others - reading tells you about other people's lives' - Omeerah, Year 3
+'Good readers try hard and help others - reading tells you about other people's lives' - Omeerah, Year 4

 Welcome to our English curriculum page.
 Here you will find all sorts of important information about how we teach English across our school.
 You will also find a number of useful resources that we use to show how our children learn the necessary skills and knowledge in order to become successful communicators, writers and readers.
-Parents and Children will also find resources that they can use to help them develop Reading, Writing, Spelling, Grammar and Punctuation skills.

-'I like reading because it helps you to learn and to know more words' - Janiah, Year 1
+'I like reading because it helps you to learn and to know more words' - Janiah, Year 2

 English Progression of Skills - KS1 to KS2

 English Long Term Planning - Year 1 - 6

 'I know I'm reading well when I learn the words from memory not just the sounds - I used to Fred talk words, but now I can read them for myself' - Torah, Year 2.

 Reading is a priority at a school.
 Our aim is for our children to have a love of reading and to recognise that we read for a range of purposes.
 Children will read to by adults regularly as a model of good reading.
 Children will read to themselves everyday and will be listened to regularly.
 All children will also develop their understanding of a wide range of fiction and non-fiction texts during their time with us.

 'We read in other subjects, not just English - for example, we read a leaflet in history' - Harman, Year 6.